 Day Trips From Sorrento Along The Amalfi Coast

 We spent the last 3 weeks of our 10 week trip to Italy in an apartment high over Sorrento.
-We had been to the Amalfi coast twice before so this was like coming home.
-We could alternate our lazy days with day trips from Sorrento both close to home and a little further out.
+Our lazy days alternated with day trips from Sorrento.
+Day trips were both close to home and a little further out.

 Seafood Lunches in Sant’ Anna

-After we finished lunch and wine at Sant’ Anna we wandered further out on the pier to the sunbathing area.
+After we finished lunch and wine at Sant’ Anna, we wandered further out on the pier to the sunbathing area.
 While not a beach, this offered a relaxing place to lounge in the sun or under an umbrella.
-If you got too hot, you could walk down the steps into the water.
+If we got too hot, we could walk down the steps into the water.

-For a change of pace, you could rent a boat, with or without a captain.
-We would return to this little cove again a few times, always sure we would find a quiet spot with great seafood.
+For a change of pace, we found we could rent a boat, with or without a captain.
+We returned to this little cove again a few times.
+We were always found a quiet spot with great seafood.

-The proprietress (also named Anna) made sure to give you a card for Restaurant Tasso off the main square in Sorrento, owned by her father Franco.
-Franco welcomed us warmly (he had seen our good TripAdvisor review of Anna’s restaurant) when we showed up and helped us with our lunch choices.
-The food was so good we made sure to return a bit later in our stay.
+The proprietress (also named Anna) gave us a card for Restaurant Tasso off the main square in Sorrento.
+This was owned by her father Franco.
+Franco welcomed us warmly when we showed up.
+He helped us with our lunch choices.
+The food was so good we returned several times during our stay.

 The Local Marina in Piano di Sorrento

-On the other side of the main port of Sorrento is “Piano di Sorrento” with its marina sitting far below the cliffs.
-This marina appeared to be the place where pleasure boats were moored and where locals could come to the beach.
+On the other side of the main port of Sorrento is “Piano di Sorrento”.
+The marina sat far below the cliffs.
+This marina appeared to be the place where pleasure boats were moored and where locals came to the beach.

-We lucked out and wandered this way on the last day that the elevator was operating.
-The switchback road to the main level of the town was a much more daunting way without a car.
+We lucked out and wandered this way on the last day that the elevator operated.
+The switchback road to the main level of the town was a much more daunting without a car.

 Beach Days in Meta

-From our perch high above Sant’ Agnello we could see the beach at Meta below the cliffs.
-This was one of our favourite day trip from Sorrento.
+From our perch high above Sant’ Agnello we saw the beach at Meta below the cliffs.
+This was a favourite day trip from Sorrento.

-When we hit the beach level we saw a wide range of beachfront bagnis to choose from but headed to the far north under under the cliffs we could see from our balcony.
-We paid our 10€ for two lounge chairs and got set up pointing into the sun.
+When we hit the beach level we saw a wide range of beachfront bagnis to choose from.
+But headed to the far north under under the cliffs we saw from our balcony.
+We paid our 10€ for two lounge chairs and pointed into the sun.
 We had clearly found the locals beach.
-As the day wore on, the beach became busier and more crowded making us wonder how wild it was on a weekend rather than on a Monday!
+As the day wore on, the beach became busier and more crowded.
+We wondered how wild it was on a weekend rather than on a Monday!

 The La Conca restaurant that ran our beach concession offered a full lunch menu including a good house wine.
 We took our time over lunch, figuring the hour out of the sun would help to cool us down.

 With water shoes on, the slightly rocky entry to the water was manageable.
-While I snuck in one step at a time, David did his usual dive beside me to urge me to move faster.
-The water was certainly still swimmable in mid-October, especially after cooking in the sun for a bit.
+I snuck in one step at a time.
+But David did his usual dive beside me and urged me to move faster.
+The water was certainly still swimmable in mid-October.
+Especially after we cooked in the sun for a bit.

 Many of the locals ignored the comfortable lounge chairs and took up spots on the rock beach or even on the large rocks.
-When the rocks got fully loaded with people it bore an uncanny resemblance to pictures we had taken of Harbour Seals in California this past June.
+When the rocks got fully loaded with people it bore an uncanny resemblance to pictures we took of Harbour Seals in California this past June.
 David found his own perch on the rocks.

 Day Tripping Down The Amalfi Coast

-One day we walked into town to catch the bus to Positano.
-You could tell by the orderly queue that this was a group of tourists waiting (mostly British).
-We finally squeezed in, accepting that we would be standing the whole way.
+One day we walked into town and caught the bus to Positano.
+We knew by the orderly queue that this was a group of tourists waiting (mostly British).
+We finally squeezed in and accepted that we would stand the whole way.

-Gripping the handrail we made our way along the infamous cliff road.
-You could see newbies with their mouths agape looking straight down the cliffs and as the crazy scooter people darted in and out, ignoring all traffic signs and polite expectations.
+Gripping the handrail, the bus made its way along the infamous cliff road.
+We saw newbies with their mouths agape.
+They looked straight down the cliffs.
+The crazy scooter people darted in and out, ignoring all traffic signs and polite expectations.

-Alighting at the south bus stop (Sponda), we took the less steep road into Positano, stopping like the other tourists to take our pics.
+Alighting at the south bus stop (Sponda), we took the less steep road into Positano.
+As we walked we stopped like the other tourists and took our pics.

-We found a quiet spot for lunch before continuing to wander the small streets and the main church.
+We found a quiet spot for lunch before we continued to wander the small streets to the main church.
 Debating our options to return to Sorrento, we decided to hop aboard the next ferry to Amalfi.
-This was not an orderly crowd, not helped when a tour group somehow thought they should be able to board first.
-But we put out Italian on and made sure to keep our spot in line for a seat on the prow of the boat (but not right up where the rolling swell would soak us).
+This was not an orderly crowd.
+It was not helped when a tour group somehow thought they should be able to board first.
+But we put out Italian on and made sure we kept our spot in line.

-But after spending the day in the sun, we opted for an air conditioned ride back to Sorrento.
-We thought the HopOnHopOff bus might give us some of the history of the Amafi coast towns but the bus commentary was brief and missed many of the things we knew should be mentioned (e.g. the mosaic tiles of the church in Praiano).
+After we spent the day in the sun, we opted for an air conditioned bus ride back to Sorrento.
+We thought the Hop-On-Hop-Off bus might give us some of the history of the Amafi coast towns.
+But the bus commentary was brief and missed many of the things we knew should be mentioned (e.g. the mosaic tiles of the church in Praiano).

-The second time we explored the Amalfi Coast we decided to be decadent and rent a boat to head down the coast.
-We went as far as Praiano, stopping at our favourite seafood restaurant for lunch.
+The second time we explored the Amalfi Coast we decided to be decadent.
+We rented a boat and headed down the coast.
+We went as far as Praiano where we stopped at our favourite seafood restaurant for lunch.

 While the weather was not great the day we took the boat, we had a blast running our rhib boat on the waves.
 It is something we would definitely splurge on again.